rajasr93/Pulumi-AWS-IAM-Auto/readme.md

 ### Profile Configuration in Scripts

-The `edit_user.py` and `import_user.py` scripts use the boto3 session with a profile name:
+The `edit_user.py`, `import_user.py`, and `manage_users.py` scripts use the boto3 session with a profile name:

 ```python
 session = boto3.Session(profile_name='pulumi-dev')
 ```

-To use a different profile, modify these lines or update your environment.
+To use a different profile, modify these lines or update your environment variable.

 ## Common Operations